 So I began doing research - so. much. research.
 I began by doing a google search on "affordable places to travel" and quickly found my intuition to be true - Southeast Asia is by and large one of the most affordable travel destinations in the world.
 So I followed that search with "how to travel Southeast Asia on a budget" and bing! the internet lit up with pages upon pages of incredible resources and information.
 I quickly found myself staying up until 2am on any given weeknight reading other travelers blogs, how to live out of a 45L backpack, and ultimately, how to make money abroad.
 The path illuminated farther, it was starting to become clearer.
 Travel was the answer to my woes.
 I knew that if I could just get out of the United States and see how others lived, then maybe I could find a new piece of myself.
 Maybe someone else's culture could help shed light on my own, broaden my perspective.

-There's no real rhyme or reason as to why Southeast Asia has become the center of my attention, but it would be remiss for me to not mention my curiosity of Asian culture since I was a young girl.
+There's no real rhyme or reason as to why Southeast Asia has become the center of my attention, but it would be remiss for me to not mention my curiosity of Eastern culture since I was a young girl.
 When I was going into 6th grade, my grandparents told me they would take me wherever I wanted to in the world and I said China.
 And while I ended up on a Dude Ranch in Colorado, that curiosity has never dwindled.
 If life was a movie, one could argue that my initial request was just foreshadowing for what was to come.

 So now, 6 months later, I find myself here, writing this entry and I have an overwhelming sense of peace.
 I'm sitting on the patio of my childhood home while rain sprinkles the lawn in front of me, reminding me that life happens in cycles.
 I have felt purpose once and I will find it again... and again.
 I walk confidently into this next phase of life and welcome the unknown with open arms and a giant smile.
 This new beginning is just that and I hope that you will enjoy it as much as I'm sure I will in this upcoming year.